microsoft/ReactorPlanning/docs/README.md

 - Take a minute to look at your backdrop for streaming
 - Double check your lighting!
-- Practice talking into the void
+- Practice talking into the void while looking at a camera and not your monitor
 - 100-200 level content; don't assume people meet pre-requisites
 - Ensure you have a moderator to help answer questions
+- Equip your moderator with links that will likely be useful to share in the chat
 - Have great demos!
 - Tweet out links to your session (or whatever other social media you may use)